open-metadata/OpenMetadata/ingestion/connectors/README.md

 Note that the `config` object should be a `str` representing the JSON connector configuration.
 The connector images have been built packaging a `main.py` script that will load the `config` environment variable and pass it to the `Workflow`.

+## Configs

+Note that in the example DAG for `airflow_sample_data.py` we are passing the `config` object with `"sample_data_folder": "/opt/operator/sample_data"`.

+In the DAG definition we are mounting a volume with the `examples` data to `/opt/operator/` in the `DockerOperator`.
+A symlink is being generated in `run_local_docker.sh`.

+Note that these specific configurations are just needed in our development/showcase DAG because of specific infra requirements.
+Each architecture will need to prepare its own volume and network settings.